 Atomic Force Microscopy (AFM)

-Among the listed techniques, the main advantage of the AFM is that it can simultaneously acquire the structures and properties of individual cells with a high spatiotemporal resolution in aqueous conditions.
+One of the main advantages of the AFM is that it can simultaneously acquire the structure and properties of individual cells with a high spatiotemporal resolution in aqueous conditions.
 In addition, an AFM can operate in air and in liquid with a very gentle and controlled approach.
-It is therefore a reliable tool to investigate the structures and properties of native biological samples at the micro/nanoscale under near-physiological conditions.
+It is therefore a reliable tool to characterize native biological samples at the micro/nanoscale under near-physiological conditions.
 Yet, the AFM remains only applicable to adherent cells and shows a relatively low throughput.

 The FluidFM technology

-Over the years, the range of cell-manipulation techniques increased as a result of new technological developments.
-AFM and microfluidics were combined to form a technology named "Fluidic force microscopy" (FluidFM) using microchanneled cantilevers with nanoscale apertures.
+AFM and microfluidics were combined to form a technology named "Fluidic force microscopy" (FluidFM) using micro-channeled cantilevers with nanoscale apertures.
 The hollow cantilevers' connection to a pressure controller, which enables their operation in liquid as force-controlled nanopipettes under optical control, is a key component of the technology.
 In a variety of biological systems, proof-of-concept studies performed with the FluidFM, showed a wide range of single-cell manipulation, including injection, extraction, and adhesion measurement detailed in the following section.

 Distinguish between extracting contents directly from the nucleus of a cell or from the surrounding cytosol.